NeuraLegion/broken_crystals/README.md

 ## Development

-Development goals and issues will be tracked in the issues scetion
+Development goals and issues will be tracked in the issues section

 ## Contributing